localdevices/pyorc/docs/user-guide/velocimetry/index.rst

 Particle Image Velocimetry
 --------------------------

-Particle Image Velocimetry uses cross-correlation methods to estimate the most likely position of an observed pattern from frame to frame.
+Particle Image Velocimetry (PIV) uses cross-correlation methods to estimate the most likely position of an observed pattern from frame to frame.
 Therefore there is no interdependency over more than 2 frames.
 To observe patterns, the total area of interest is subdivided into small blocks of pixels with overlap, also called "interrogation windows".
 Currently the overlap is fixed in *pyorc* on 50% of each block.
 Say that you have reprojected your data to a 0.02 m resolution